nwoltman/node-mysql-plus/README.md

 **Returns**: <code>?Promise</code> - If not using the `done` callback, this function must return a promise.
     If the promise resolves, the transaction will be committed, and if it rejects, the transaction will be rolled back.
-Also, if this function does not return a promise, the `done` callback must be used.
+If this function does not return a promise, the `done` callback must be used or else the transaction will not be committed and the transaction connection will never be released.
 **See**: [`poolPlus.transaction()`](#PoolPlus+transaction)

 **Example**: To fail a transaction using the `done` callback